Welcome to today's edition of the Rush 24-7 podcast.

 They're very happy about this.

-Katie Courick, an all-time ratings lull for the CBS evening news.
+Katie Couric, an all-time ratings lull for the CBS Evening News.

-If you dig deep in the story, some CBS news execs reveal a truth.
+If you dig deep in the story, some CBS news execs reveal the truth.

-Well, we weren't really looking for ratings when we hired uh Katie Kurick.
+Well, we weren't really looking for ratings when we hired Katie Couric.

 They didn't want a lot of viewers.